-In February 2015, we granted stock options and SARs that vest over a three year period to approximately 255 employees.
+In February 2016, we granted stock options and SARs that vest over a three-year period to approximately 250 employees.
 The Committee considered the total recommended grant size for all participants and reviewed the specific recommendations made by Mr. Pinchuk for grants to the executive officers.
-After considering the recommendations as compared to outstanding shares and expected dilution, the Committee then made the final grant decisions related to the executive officers and also approved the total grant size for all other participants.
+After considering the recommendations as compared to outstanding shares and the expected burn rate, the Committee then made the final grant decisions related to the executive officers and also approved the total grant size for all other participants.

-We granted our NEOs options to purchase 257,000 shares, consisting of individual grants ranging from options to purchase 14,000 to 130,000 shares.
+We granted our NEOs options to purchase 275,000 shares, consisting of individual grants ranging from options to purchase 25,000 to 135,000 shares.
 In the aggregate, the number of options granted to executive officers was between the target and the maximum of the guidelines, reflecting the Committee's evaluation of Company performance and individual contributions.
 The Committee approved the amounts awarded to each NEO based on their contributions and individual performance.
-We estimated that the total February 2015 stock option and stock-settled SARs grants would result in a 1.2% "burn rate" (options and stock-settled SARs granted as a percentage of fully diluted common shares outstanding), which fell within the guidelines established by the Committee and below the 50th percentile of our peer group.
-See the Grants of Plan-Based Awards Table below for further information regarding stock options awarded to each of the NEOs.
+We estimated that the total February 2016 stock option and stock-settled SARs grants would result in a 1.3% burn rate, which fell within the guidelines established by the Committee and near the 50th percentile of our peer group.
+See the Grants of Plan-Based Awards Table for further information regarding stock options awarded to each of the NEOs.